Barbara Remington: Career

-The popularity of the artwork led to a large edition of the poster as well as work for similar genre fiction such as The Worm Ouroboros by E. R. Eddison.
+The popularity of the artwork led to a successful jigsaw puzzle of the combined covers and a large edition of the poster, as well as work for similar genre fiction such as The Worm Ouroboros by E. R. Eddison.
 She also illustrated a number of children's books.

 Remington illustrated "Scuttle The Stowaway Mouse", written by Jean and Nancy Soule in 1969.
 This is a great example of Remington's ability to understand and transform the characters into her own.
 Her imagination and eye for every small detail is impeccable.
 Remington illustrated the book “Boat” in 1975.
 It’s a story told in art (no words).
 Beautifully drawn with incredible attention to details.
 All done in pencil and ink.